 ThunderShirt – Calming Pressure Wrap: The ThunderShirt is where it all began for ThunderWorks!
 It is the original, natural calming solution that helps reduce anxiety in dogs and cats in a drug-free way.
 Like swaddling an infant, ThunderShirt’s patented design applies gentle, constant pressure to calm many types of anxiety, fear, and over-excitement issues.

-Based on customer surveys of thousands of dog and cat owners, ThunderShirt is over 80% effective in calming anxiety in situations like thunderstorms, fireworks, separation, traveling, vet visits and much more.
+Based on customer surveys of thousands of dog and cat owners, ThunderShirt helps in calming anxiety in situations like thunderstorms, fireworks, separation, traveling, vet visits and much more.

 For cats, we’ve seen the ThunderShirt for Cats significantly reduce problem meowing, and help to make them feel more calm and less vocal overall.

 ThunderEase – Calming Pheromones: For more details about pheromones, please see this blog post, but in short, ThunderEase mimics the natural calming pheromones produced by dogs and cats to help them feel calm and safe.
 These products come in the form of diffusers, sprays, and - in some cases - collars.